A happy house

 Held captive for Christ

 David and Shirley Donovan, medical missionaries in the Niger Delta, were living for Christ.
-Doing vital work in a dangerously …
+Doing vital work in a …

 Reviews